CERN Hadron Linacs: Linac 3

-Linac4
+Linac 4

-Linac4 (CERN uses this name/spelling), sometimes imprecisely referred to as Linac 4 (which is a name/spelling not used by CERN), is a current 86 metre-long linear accelerator that replaced the retired Linac 2.
-Unlike its predecessors, Linac4 accelerates negative hydrogen ions, not protons, and has an acceleration energy of 160 MeV.
+Linac 4 is a current 86 metre-long linear accelerator that replaced the retired Linac 2.
+Unlike its predecessors, Linac 4 accelerates negative hydrogen ions, not protons, and has an acceleration energy of 160 MeV.
 The ions are then injected to the Proton Synchrotron Booster (PSB) where both electrons are then stripped from each of the hydrogen ions and thus only the nucleus containing one proton remains.
 By using hydrogen ions instead of protons, the beam loss at the injection is reduced and simplified and this also allows more particles to accumulate in the synchrotron.

-CERN approved the construction of Linac4 in June 2007.
+CERN approved the construction of Linac 4 in June 2007.
 Project started in 2008.

-Linac4 has been built in its own tunnel, parallel to Linac 2, in the main CERN site.
+Linac 4 has been built in its own tunnel, parallel to Linac 2, in the main CERN site.
 The reason for building the accelerator in its own new tunnel is that its building could take place simultaneously with the operation of Linac 2.

-Linac4 has increased the energy by a factor of three over its predecessor, Linac 2, and achieve an energy of 160 MeV.
-This energy increase, when combined with the increased accumulation of particles, will enable the beam intensity to double when later delivered to LHC.
+Linac 4 has increased the energy by a factor of three over its predecessor, Linac 2, and achieve an energy of 160 MeV.
+This energy increase, when combined with the increased accumulation of particles, has allowed the intensity of the beams for LHC to almost double.
 This is part of the planned future luminosity increase of the LHC.

-The first injection of a particle beam from Linac4 into the PSB occurred in December 2020.
+The first injection of a particle beam from Linac 4 into the PSB occurred in December 2020.